jjti/ff/README.md

 ## App

-The app was built to help draft the best team possible.
+A built an app for drafting the best team possible.

 ### Value over replacement